top of page

 Mint jelly

 Mint is known to take over a garden, its roots burrowing underground and suddenly appearing just where you don’t want it.
-This is the answer, a home-made mint jelly to accompany your Sunday roast lamb!
+This is the answer, a homemade mint jelly to accompany your Sunday roast lamb!
 A very easy recipe with no straining through muslin required!

 From my mother's recipe book -

-600ml cider vinegar
+600ml cider vinegar per kg of apples

 (I did as my mother suggested and used 300ml water and 300ml vinegar)